anduill/time_parser_example/README.md

 http://127.0.0.1:8080/time?time=11:53%20AM&minutes=1240
 ```
 Note that this endpoint requires escaping the space (i.e. %20)
-If a improperly formatted string is passed, the service will return a BAD_REQUEST code with error message that
+If an improperly formatted string is passed, the service will return a BAD_REQUEST code with error message that
 should provide some clues to the problem.
 For example, consider the following:
 ```
 http://localhost:8080/time?time=11:63%20AM&minutes=1240